AryanBogam/30DaysofPython/README.md

-# 30DaysofPython
- 30 Days of Python — Building strong Python skills through daily practice to prepare for AI, ML, and my MBZUAI dream.
-Proof of discipline, not just marks.
+# 🐍 30 Days of Python 🚀

+Welcome to my Python journey!
+I'm building strong fundamentals in Python by solving problems daily for 30 days — one step at a time.

+## ✅ Goals:
+- Build consistency and depth in Python
+- Prepare for AI/ML development
+- Publicly show my commitment to MBZUAI and future employers

+- ### 🛠️ Tools Used:
+- Python 3.11
+- VSCode / Jupyter Notebook
+- Git & GitHub